PuddletownDesign/Manual/Planning-Scrum/README.md

 We will be using trello as a Storyboard.
 We will use a [plugin for trello to provide us with a burndown chart](https://www.burndownfortrello.com/#).
 Go ahead and connect that to our trello board.

-Al though unorthodox, I will be both product owner/ Scrumm masta.
-You will be scrumm team.
+Al though unorthodox, I will be both product owner/ scrum masta.
+You will be scrum team.

 ## Backlog